- Vera-to-OpenMC: VERA input deck converter and OpenMC core builder (Python 3.5)

 “Nuclear power is the only long-term, cost-effective, safe, and sustainable solution to the world's growing energy needs.”

-View my employment history or contact me about an internship.
+View my employment history or contact me about a job offer.

 Public MIT files.